wadejong/Summer-School-Materials/Examples/README.md

 * Molecular dynamics
 * Variational quantum Monte Carlo

-Each directory contains sequential, OpenMP, MPI versions.
+Each directory contains sequential, OpenMP, and MPI versions.
+VMC includes a vectorized version, and MD includes an OpenMP+vector version.

 Misc other examples
 * CUDA